Creative Victoria comprises approximately eighty staff and has four key branches:

-Our staff works on targeted initiatives to deliver on individual branch priorities, but collaborates extensively, working together to deliver the best outcomes for creative professionals, creative organisations and the people of Victoria.
+Our staff work on targeted initiatives to deliver on individual branch priorities, but collaborate extensively, working together to deliver the best outcomes for creative professionals, creative organisations and the people of Victoria.

 Staffed by urban planning specialists, finance experts and facilities managers, the Agencies and Infrastructure branch oversees Victoria's State-owned creative organisations.
 The branch is also responsible for a portfolio of State-owned cultural facilities and the state collection, worth $7 billion.

 The facilities and assets managed by the branch range from Arts Centre Melbourne with its iconic spire to the acoustically perfect Melbourne Recital Centre; the UNESCO World Heritage listed Royal Exhibition Building to the state of the art circus centre that is home to Circus Oz.
 The branch also has responsibility for public artworks including the much loved Keith Haring mural in Collingwood, and the interactive Federation Bells at Melbourne's Birrarung Marr.

 Agencies and Infrastructure supports the maintenance and redevelopment of these buildings and public artworks and is responsible for projects ranging from internal fit outs and facilities to major capital works projects.
 Key projects currently include the State Library Victoria redevelopment, development of the Collingwood Arts Precinct and the Geelong Performing Arts Centre and oversight of the arts incubation space Testing Grounds.

 This branch is also responsible for issues concerning storage and long-term care of Victoria's vast collections, ranging from Phar Lap's hide to John Brack's iconic artworks; Ned Kelly's armour to Kylie's gold hotpants.
 It helps to showcase these collections through digitisation projects and the Culture Victoria website.